DFIR-Snopes/Snapchat-Chat-History-Location-parser/README.md

 ## Chat parsing

 Snapchat stores your entire chat history in one file, `chat_history.json`.
-By using `snapchat_chat_parser.py`, you'll convert that file into a set of per-user json files, e.g. if your entire chat history contains messages between Alice, Bob, and Cody, running that script will produce the following files:
+By using `snapchat_chat_parser.py`, you'll convert that file into a set of per-user csv files, e.g. if your entire chat history contains messages between Alice, Bob, and Cody, running that script will produce the following files:

-* messages-with-alice.json
+* messages-with-alice.csv
-* messages-with-bob.json
+* messages-with-bob.csv
-* messages-with-cody.json
+* messages-with-cody.csv

 To use, run: